Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Evaluation

 \subsection{\ding{176} Practical Attack}

 This section demonstrates that practical BFAs can be launched against DNN executables.
-We run our experiments on a server with an Intel i7-8700 CPU and a Samsung 8GB DDR4 DRAM module without any hardware modifications.
-Before launching our attacks, we first extend Blacksmith to launch our RH attacks on DDR4 platforms more smoothly: in our preliminary experiments, we find that the timing function in Blacksmith is rather easily affected by noise, in the sense that it is hard to distinguish the timing difference between DRAM accesses with and without row conflicts.
-Thus, we replace the timing function in Blacksmith with the one in TRRespass, which we find to be more resilient to noise on our platform.
+We follow the steps in Blacksmith~\cite{jattke2022blacksmith} to assess the practical exploitations, and run our experiments on a server with an Intel i7-8700 CPU and a Samsung 8GB DDR4 DRAM module without any hardware modifications.
+Before launching our attacks, we extend Blacksmith to launch our RH attacks on DDR4 more smoothly: we find Blacksmith's timing function rather easily affected by noise in our preliminary experiments, making it hard to distinguish between DRAM accesses with and without row conflicts.
+We thus replace the timing function with the one in TRRespass, which we find to be more resilient to noise on our platform.
+We also replace Blacksmith's Hammertime framework~\cite{tatar2018defeating} to adapt to our work.
 Our practical attack experiment covers in total 9 different DNN executables to evaluate the attack effectiveness on different model structures, datasets, and compilers.
-For TVM-compiled executables, we enable full optimizations and AVX2 to better represent the real-world scenario.
-Then, for each executable, we launch the attack five times and collect the results.
+For each executable, we launch the attack five times and collect the results.

+We first perform memory templating (\S~\ref{subsec:attack}) by running Blacksmith with default settings to obtain memory templates in a 256MB memory region.
+The sweep identified a total of 17,366 flippable bits in the region, 8,855 of which are 0$\to$1 flips.
+We then obtain the superbits $\mathcal{S}_\mathcal{E}$ using the search method in \S~\ref{sec:design}; these are the bits we will attempt to flip during our attacks.
+We report that the local profiling stage takes on average 41.4 hours per executable (not adapted for parallelism).
+Note that unlike prior BFAs that re-do the profiling for every victim DNN, our profiling is a \textit{one-time} effort and applies to all same-structure-different-weights DNNs.